 Nathan Skipper will soon be the new pastor at Antioch West Baptist Church.
-Skipper will be taking over for Rev. Watson Wasden who, after serving Antioch for more than half a century, gave his last sermon on January 10 and started his retirement.
+Skipper will be taking over for Rev. Watson Wasden who, after serving Antioch for more than half a century, gave his last sermon on January 10.

 Skipper, who has been a pastor for 10 years, says he knew this was the path for him at a very young age.
 “At seventeen I thought the Lord was calling to go down this path,” he said.

 While earning his degree in Auburn, Skipper worked as a part-time youth minister and became an education minister after he completed his degree and moved back to Greenville.